madhug-nadig/articles/_posts/2017-03-29-the-guide-to-parallel-programming-in-javascript.md

 layout: post
 title:  "Parallel Computing in JavaScript : The Guide"
 date:   2017-03-29 18:34:56 +0530
 description: Parallel programming in JavaScript is not as straight-forward as it is in languages such as C/C++ and Java or even Python due to its event based paradigm.
 JavaScript, while traditionally being used for performing small computations, is being increasingly used for heavy-wight applications.
-In this post I will focussing on parallel computation in JavaScript through Web Workers and the `parallel.js` library.
+In this post I will focussing on parallel computation in JavaScript through Web Workers API.
 categories: Parallel-Processing

 ---